Building Java Barcode QR Code Reading Apps: Dynamsoft vs. ZXing

 </dependency>

-Afterwards, we create a controller that contains POST mappings for ZXing and Dynamsoft Barcode Reader:
+Create a controller with POST mappings for ZXing and Dynamsoft Barcode Reader:

 @RestController